thesephist/x-oak-klisp/README.md

 # Klisp in Oak 🌳

 This repository holds an implementation of an interpreter for **[Klisp](https://github.com/thesephist/klisp)**, my toy dialect of Lisp, **written in [Oak](https://oaklang.org/)** as opposed to the original [Ink](https://dotink.co/).
 Klisp now has several implementations, of which this repository contains the **most complete and correct version**.
 In pursuit of that completeness, this repository contains a way to build an "installable" `klisp` binary, as well as a broad standard library and growing test suite.
-But Klisp started as a learning project for me to learn about lisp, and that remains true.
+But Klisp started as a learning project for me to learn about Lisp, and that remains true.

 If you've stumbled onto this repository, you might notice it's quite bare compared to my norm.
 I didn't really open-source this for anyone's benefit but my own -- I need some place to put this code, and it seemed like it had gotten big enough that it warranted its own small repository.